This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There’s a lovely outside seating area, a small porch in the front and plenty of comfy couches inside.

-There’s a backyard stage turning it into an indie concert venue.
+There’s a backyard stage turning it into an indie concert venue with bean bag chairs.

 Next door to Common Grounds, is an independently owned and locally operated ice cream store, Heritage Creamery.